Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 How Do INFJ and INTP Compare?

 An INFJ will sacrifice logic for the abstract, is feeling-oriented, and is humanity-driven to the core.
 The INTJ are like the INFJ except INTJs know when to hit the “eject” button rather than make the sacrifices INFJ folk find so appealing (and also get wrecked over).

 Champions / Idealists

 How to Be a Good Friend or Partner to an INTJ

 - Keep things clean.
 Dirty dishes?
 Do them.

 - Be concise.
-Don’t go into the depths of nothing for no reason.
+Don’t dive into the depths for no good reason.

 - It’s normal if they go on long walks and bike rides.
-Don’t harass them about this too much or they’ll draw into it more.
+Don’t harass them about this too much, or they’ll withdraw even more.

 - Play to their interests and hobbies.
-They like talking about that.
 It’s a great way to bond with them.